Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 8. Grasse: Km 130

-You may decide to whip through some of these places, or stay a day or two, or even longer.
+You may decide to whip through some of these steps, given the short distance between some of them, or stay a day or two.
 There are no rules: each is wildly different, so you can enjoy both the seaside and the mountainous interior on the same French Riviera road trip.

 You decide!